12.2 Identification, Admission, and Delivery Rules

 TimingArrival and check-in deadlineLogin window, time zone, platform readiness

-MaterialsAllowed and prohibited itemsWorkspace, notes, devices, browser rules
+MaterialsAllowed and prohibited itemsWorkspace clear, notes/devices rules

 If an admission problem occurs, stay professional.
-Explain facts, ask for the correct process, and document the person contacted, time, and instruction received.
-Do not argue with proctors or agency staff.
-A calm, accountable response protects your record and reflects the correctional judgment themes of professionalism and respect.
+State the facts, ask for the correct process, and record the person contacted, the time, and the instruction received.
+Do not argue with proctors or staff — a calm, accountable response protects your record and mirrors the correctional values of professionalism and respect.
+Bring or prepare a minimal backup plan: for in-person, know the route, parking, entrance, and phone number; for remote, know the support channel, a power source, an internet backup, and what to do if the platform disconnects.
+The backup plan should follow the notice rather than invent workarounds.

 Admission rules also protect fairness and test integrity.
-Vendor exams such as NCOSI and NCST are designed for selection use, and agencies rely on controlled administration to compare candidates properly.
+Vendor exams such as NCOSI and NCST are designed for selection use, and agencies rely on controlled administration to compare candidates fairly.
 Following the same instructions as every other candidate is part of that fairness.

 Test Your Knowledge